vdenberg/context-in-informational-bias-detection/README.md

 ### Installing

-1. Clone this repository, ensure you are in an environment with Python 3.7, and install dependencies:
+1. Clone this repository, ensure you are in an environment with Python 3.7, and install dependencies, including the appropriate cudaversion for PyTorch (original experiments used 10.1):

    ```shell script
    git clone https://github.com/vdenberg/context-in-informational-bias-detection.git